 It’s All an Illusion!

 Your brain, no pun intended, has a mind of its own.
-It’s going to try and make sense of the world around you by relying on visual cues.
+It’s going to try to make sense of the world around you by relying on visual cues.
 Optical illusions mess with perception, raise questions, and spark debates.
 What more can you ask for when it comes to getting the word out there about your brand?

 For more information about optical illusions, check out any of these sites!